jranger615/Giga-Beacon/README.md

 <h2>Things to Print</h2>
 Download & Print Giga Beacon Adapter.stl in ABS(Recommend)
-You will need 6 m3x4 Heat Insers.
+You will need 6 m3x4 Heat Inserts.
 The LED Relocation side mount are inserted from the bottom
 <ul>
 <li>.16 line height</li>
 <li>3 Walls</li>